 Gentle and Lowly by Dane Orthlund is a beautiful treatise about God’s love and mercy.
 Ortlund takes aim at how it’s common to look at God’s forgiveness as a legal transaction which happened in the past.
 This books makes the case that it is much more dynamic, personal, which is experienced in the present.
 I was very touched by his observation that most people are a spring ready to be release anger and wrath by the smallest issue and we have to work to accumulate grace, but God is just the opposite, His love spills out at the slights prick while it takes a great deal to bring out His anger.
 The book has lead me to pray more, strive to shift from anger to love as my default response, and to seek to find and build community centered on grace.
 Too many churches fail to see and live in response to God’s loving presence.
 Good companions to this book are Keller’s The Prodigal God, and Manning’s The Ragamuffin Gospel.

-Love Your Enemies by Arthur Brooks calls on the reader to abandon contempt in political, or really any dialog and focus on core issues.
-He notes that often group’s values aren’t so different, but the way they are looking at the problem is framed differently.
-Brooks recommends connecting using stories not just data.
+Love Your Enemies by Arthur Brooks calls on the reader to abandon contempt in politics, or really any dialog and focus on core issues.
+He notes that often groups’ values aren’t so different, but the way they are looking at the problem is framed differently.
+Brooks recommends connecting using stories, not just data.
 Show respect and call out members of your “tribe” when they are disrespectful.
-This book got me to re-example people and organizations that I used to write-off, and has allowed me to find common ground with others.
+This book got me to reexamine people and organizations that I used to write-off.
+What I found surprised me… often we wanted the same thing.
+We both wanted justice and to see humans thriving.
+I was able to see that these “others” were not sinister characters bent on domination, but fellow humans who cared about others doing their best to address real problems in the world.
+I didn’t necessarily agree with their “root cause analysis” or their solutions, but I could see that it was a good will effort, and often could see how their solutions could be complementary to what I thought was right.
 This book put into writing what Doug Goins taught me with his life.
-Miroslav Volk explores the relationship between “us” and “them” with even more depth and compassion in several of his books.
+If you want additional material, check out books by the Gottman’s, Marshall Rosenberg’s book Non Violent Communication, and Miroslav Volk who explores the relationship between “us” and “them”.

 Radical Candor by Kim Scott touched on many of the things I have tried to engender at work with more incisive analysis and practical suggestions.
 Kim’s focus on feedback, coupled with a class I just completed increased the frequency of me being kind rather than nice, that is sharing hard feedback that someone needed to hear and being better, listening to the feedback people gave me, and going out of my way to solicit feedback.
 I have changed some of meetings management practices with more to come.
 Make sure you get the revised edition.
 It has some excellent clarifications and notes about how to roll out a program built around Radical Candor.